Public Prosecutor v Taw Cheng Kong: Section 37(1) of the PCA is discriminatory

 The appellant also contended that he had been convicted under section 37(1) of the PCA which discriminated against him "as a Singapore citizen in derogation of his rights under Art 12 of the Constitution".
 Article 12(1) of the Constitution states: "All persons are equal before the law and entitled to the equal protection of the law."

 The appellant's argument rested on the alleged arbitrariness of the ambit of section 37(1), in that it employed citizenship as a criterion.
 He alleged this was most apparent "if an offence under the Act was committed by a non-citizen or permanent resident jointly with a Singapore citizen outside Singapore", as "only the Singapore citizen could be dealt with in respect of that offence, and not the non-citizen or permanent resident".
 Hence, the appellant argued that since section 37(1) "unfairly discriminates against him on the basis of citizenship", it must contravene Article 12 which provides that all persons, citizens and non-citizens alike, are equal.
 This rendered section 37(1) void according to Article 4 of the Constitution which provides:

 This Constitution is the supreme law of the Republic of Singapore and any law enacted by the legislature after the commencement of this Constitution which is inconsistent with this Constitution shall, to the extent of the inconsistency, be void.

 Holding of the High Court

 Parliament had no legislative power to enact section 37(1) of the PCA

-The High Court rendered its judgment on 9 January 1998.
+The High Court rendered its judgement on 9 January 1998.
 It accepted the appellant's assertion that Article 73(a) was an empowering provision.
 Hence since section 6(3) of the RSIA had clearly and unambiguously excluded Article 73(a) of the Malaysian Constitution from applying in Singapore following its independence from Malaysia, Parliament had disempowered itself from legislating extraterritorially.
 Applying this to the case, the Court held that Parliament had no legislative power to enact section 37(1) of the PCA.